Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle: Proof of Theorem .

-\demo{Proof} If $c$ is constant or is contained in a single Kuranishi domain, then there is nothing to do: we just take $U$ as a Kuranishi domain based at $c(0)$ and the map \lastnum[-23] given by Kuranishi's Theorem as trivialization chart \lastnum[-2].
-This map is indeed global, so that \lastnum[0] is satisfied with an analytic isomorphism.

-So assume that $c$ is not contained in a single Kuranishi domain.
-We assume that $c$ does not self-intersect.
-In case it does, just move it locally along the Diff$(X^{\text{diff}})$-orbits in a finite number of points to destroy the self-intersections.
+Recall the line of arguments presented in section \ref{outline}. \\ If $c$ is constant or is contained in a single Kuranishi domain, then there is nothing to do: we just take $U$ as a Kuranishi domain based at $c(0)$ and the map \eqref{Kuriso} given by Kuranishi's Theorem as trivialization chart \eqref{triviality}.
+This map is indeed global, so that \eqref{trivialdiff} is satisfied with an analytic isomorphism. \\ So assume that $c$ is not contained in a single Kuranishi domain. \\ We just make use of Theorem \ref{foliation}.

-We just make use of Proposition 1.
 We first assume that $c$ is not a loop.
-We cover it by an adapted covering.
-We assume without loss of generality that
+We cover it by an adapted foliated covering.
+Furthermore, we assume that the $U_i$ are sufficiently small so that, for any pair $(x,y)$ of points of $U_i\cup U_{j}$ with $U_i\cap U_j\not =\emptyset$, if $x$ and $y$ belong to the same orbit in $U_i\cup U_{j}$, we have